-With most decent electric road bikes starting at nearly £2000, you may be wondering if it’s possible to convert your existing road bike to electric assist and save a packet in the process?
+With most decent electric road bikes starting at nearly £2000, you may be wondering if it’s possible to convert your existing road bike to electric and save a packet in the process?
 In this article, I’ll be looking at the best electric conversion kits for road bikes and highlight potential compatibility issues.

 The good news is that most road bikes can be converted fairly easily.
 There are some exceptions that I will explain below, but most of the cheaper ones should be fairly straightforward to convert to electric.
 This article also applies to gravel bikes – if you want to build a cheap electric gravel bike, read on!

 The main benefit of choosing a conversion kit over purchasing a new e-road bike is cost.
 Although there are cheap electric road bikes available like the Carrera Crossroad, most new electric road bikes start at closer to £2000, and for that price you’re usually getting an entry-level groupset like Shimano Claris.

 If you already have something half decent, the chances are it can be easily converted using either a small rear hub motor or a mid-drive system.

 Having electric assist on a road bike can be beneficial for a number of reasons: You may be recovering from an illness or injury, or you may have gained weight and want to ease yourself back in to cycling after a long period without exercise.